Shivuduu19/shopping-cart-typescript/README.md

 # shopping-cart-typescript

-This is the typescript of [shopping cart](https://github.com/Shivuduu19/shopping-cart)
+This is the Typescript version of [shopping cart](https://github.com/Shivuduu19/shopping-cart)